dasmikko/sensible/README.md

       - <environment 1>
       - <environment 2>
 ```
-A task in the sensible file has the folowing properties:
+A task in the sensible file has the following properties:
 - name: The name of the task
 - task: The name of the task file without the .yml extension
 - env: The list of environments the task should be run in.
 The default is `dev`, and if you omit this property, it will be run in every environment.